oxcompsoc/learntocode/chapter7/README.md

-# Session 5: Coding some games
+# Chapter 7: Coding some games

 In this session we will code some games, to consolidate what we have learnt in the previous sessions.